vtex-apps/wordpress/docs/README.md

 3. In the Settings section, enter your **Wordpress URL**.
 This should be the domain where the Wordpress API endpoint is hosted and Wordpress is administered.
 4. If your Wordpress installation's API is hosted under a path other than `wp-json/wp/v2/`, enter the path in the **Wordpress API path** field.
 For example, if the `posts` endpoint looks like `https://example.wordpress.com/index.php?rest_route=/wp/v2/posts`, enter `index.php?rest_route=/wp/v2/` here.
 If unsure, leave the field blank.
 5. Enter the **Title tag for block homepage** which will determine the title tag for the Wordpress portions of your store.
-6. Enter the **Store blog home path** which is used to include Wordpress posts in the stores sitemap and be indexed by search engines.
+6. Enter the **Store blog home path** which is used to include Wordpress posts in the sitemap and be indexed by search engines.
+For example, the path to your store's blog is www.my-store.com/blog, you would enter 'blog'.
 7. Save your changes.

+:information_source: _The settings option `Create Sitemap Entries` will likely not need to be modified.
+This setting tells the app to create the initial sitemap entries.
+Once this is done, the app programmatically updates this setting to prevent duplicate sitemap entires._

 ### Step 3 - Creating the blog pages